ChatTheatre/lpc-doc/README.md

 ## DGD Resources

+* The [LPC Reference Manual](./LPC.html) from DGD - very incomplete

-For many years, the Phantasmal DGD documentation site was the preferred resource for DGD documentation.
+* For many years, the Phantasmal DGD documentation site was the preferred resource for DGD documentation.
 You can find [the most recent versions of its source files on GitHub](https://github.com/shentino/phantasmal/tree/master/website/DGD), and ChatTheatre is attempting to adapt its most useful parts to something modern.

-The most comprehensive resource on DGD remains the [DGD email list archive](https://mail.dworkin.nl/pipermail/dgd/).
+* The most comprehensive resource on DGD remains the [DGD email list archive](https://mail.dworkin.nl/pipermail/dgd/).
 The list operated from August of 1997 until July of 2019.
 It isn't easy to sort through, but the amount of raw DGD content is unrivalled.

 ## Non-DGD LPC Resources

-There is a well-known but very outdated LPC book, titled simply ["Intermediate LPC."](https://www.mars.org/home/rob/docs/IntermediateLPC/chapter1.html) It's not DGD-specific, but you may still find something useful there.
+* There is a well-known but very outdated LPC book, titled simply ["Intermediate LPC."](https://www.mars.org/home/rob/docs/IntermediateLPC/chapter1.html) It's not DGD-specific, but you may still find something useful there.